You need to give a presentation. And, ideally, you need to do so without boring your audience to tears. That can be more challenging than you think.

 2. Make your visual aids visual

-Remember, the goal isn’t to have your audience read the information off of your slides.
-You want them focused on you and what you’re saying – and then you can occasionally direct their attention to a visual that’s displayed on the screen when necessary.
+Remember, the goal isn’t for the audience to read the information off of your slides.
+You want them focused on you and what you’re saying – then you can occasionally direct their attention to a visual that’s displayed on the screen when necessary.

-It’s a strategy worth replicating, particularly when you consider the research on the Picture Superiority Effect – which states we learn and retain information better when it’s presented in pictures.
+It’s a strategy worth replicating, particularly when you consider the Picture Superiority Effect – which states we learn and retain information better when it’s presented in pictures.

 When creating your presentation slides, keep Guy Kawasaki’s 10/20/30 Rule in mind: